ModelDepot/tfjsx/README.md

 ## Layers

-Similar to `Model`, all valid layers have their props passed through as config.
+Similar to `Model`, all valid layers have their props passed through as properties of the `config` object in Tensorflow.js.
 The following layers are currently available:

 - [Conv2D](https://js.tensorflow.org/api/0.11.7/#layers.conv2d)